BurdetteLamar/RubyTest/examples/rest_api/tour/md_files/ExceptionTest.md

 Notes:

-- Each exception is logged, including its message and backtrace.
+- Each logged exception includes its message and backtrace.
+- The second exception, the one the test didn't rescue, is actually rescued by the log itself, and of course logged.

 [Prev](./VolatilityTest.md)